avinetworks/avi-horizon-dashboard/README.rst

    This will create a python egg in the dist folder, which can be used to install on the horizon machine or within horizon's  python virtual environment.

 2. Modify horizon's settings file to add avidashboard.
+If you are in a development environment, then this file is horizon/openstack_dashboard/settings.py.
+If you are in a production environment, most likely it is at /usr/share/openstack-dashboard/openstack_dashboard/settings.py

    You have two options.

    Option I: Import enabled and update settings::